Share on Facebook

-The Dalai Lama said, "A simple smile.
-That’s the start of opening your heart and being compassionate to others."
-Smiles have the ability to change one's whole day, and not only to the one that's smiling, but also to those who see a smile.
-It's just a simple expression, and yet it may be the most powerful, as it's the most positive one.
+The Dalai Lama said, "A straightforward grin.
+That is the beginning of opening your heart and being merciful to other people."
+Smiles can change one's entire day, and not exclusively to the one that is grinning, yet in addition to the individuals who see a grin.
+It's simply a straightforward articulation, but then it very well might be the most remarkable, as it's the best one.

-Jay Weinstein tests this idea in his project "so I asked them to smile" with an extremely diverse group of people, and the answer behind each and every one of his pictures is that a smile changes everything—not only the mood, but even the whole picture.
-His pictures also show that a smile is unique to every individual and that it's sometimes hard to know how beautiful they look when they smile until they do.
+Jay Weinstein tests this thought in his undertaking "so I requested that they grin" with a very different gathering of individuals, and the appropriate response behind all of his photos is that a grin makes a huge difference—the disposition, yet even the entire picture.
+His photos likewise show that a grin is remarkable to each person and that it's occasionally difficult to tell how excellent they look when they grin until they do.